mjsmyth/abiquo-wiki-examples/README.md

 Get the 0001 files from the subdirectory specified in the options and check if a Confluence page already exists, and if so, check if it has been modified.
 This script creates three files: `wiki_all_files.json.txt`, `wiki_update.json.txt` and `wiki_prohibited.json.txt`.
 You can edit any of these files to change which Confluence pages will be updated by the next script.

 #### wiki_all_files.json.txt
-This file contains a JSON dictionary of all *0001* files.
+This file contains a JSON dictionary of all *0001* files and all custom ".txt" files.
 You could add your own custom files to this list to create them as new pages.
 The file is in the format "Page name" : "File path"

 #### wiki_update.json.txt
 This file contains a JSON dictionary of all files that already have pages.